sezanzeb/input-remapper/readme/usage.md

 Check the autocompletion of the GUI for possible values.
 You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.

-The available symbols depend on the environments keyboard layout.
+The available symbols depend on the environments keyboard layout, and only those that don't require a combination to be pressed can be used without workarounds (so most special characters need some extra steps to use them).
+This is because key-mapper acts like a keyboard device.
+Furthermore, if your configured keyboard layout doesn't support the special character at all (not even via a combination), then it also won't be possible for key-mapper to map that character at all.

 For example, mapping a key to an exclamation mark is not possible if the keyboard layout is set to german.
 However, it is possible to mimic the combination that would be required to write it, by writing `Shift_L + 1` into the mapping.
 This is because key-mapper creates a new virtual keyboard and injects numeric keycodes (with the benefit of being compatible to all display servers).

 Key names that start with `KEY_` are keyboard layout independent constants that might not result in the expected output.
 For example using `KEY_Y` would  result in "z"